mikaelajli22-beep/MikaelaBluestamp/index.md

 My first modification was an LED rgb.
 Its function is to indicate whether the heart rate is in a healthy or unhealthy range.
 I set the healthy range for resting heart rate as 50-100 beats per minute.
 If the heart rate detected from the sensor falls below the healthy range, the light will turn blue.
 If it is within the healthy range, the light will turn green.
 If it is above the healthy range, it will turn red.
 I did this by wiring the LED to three different pins, one for each color.
 I also had to add a resistor onto each wire.
 For the code, I used 3 if-statements to turn the light bulb on depending on the heartrate detected.
 To decide what color to turn the light bulb in each interval, I input RGB number.
 This is where I faced some difficulty, as the light bulb kept turned weird colors or had the wrong color for the wrong intervals.
 I realized to get the right color, I had to have the RGB coordinates the most extreme for each color.
 I figured everything out after tinkering with it for a little.

-My second modification was adding a device that beeps whenever the heart rate enters
+My second modification was adding a device that beeps whenever the heart rate enters danger zones.
+I connected the device using the breadboard I coded the buzzer to beep once per second for half a second using an if function and delay.

+My third modification was adding at temperature sensor to the monitor.
+I connected the sensor using the breadboard and coded it to collect temperature data once per second and update it on the LCD.
+I had to download dallastemperature library to get the data.

+I faces some challenges while coding the buzzer and temperature sensor.
+Originally, I was using if statements and delays to get all the timing right for the beeping and temperature update.
+For some reason, the delays were interfering with each other and there was inaccuracies.
+To fix this, I used the millis() function instead to get get the buzzer to beep one interval off and one on, and the temperature sensor to update once per second.

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=LMOpLYTjThU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>